Is this course right for me?

 The information will also help in setting up peer groups so we can ensure that those working in similar areas can work together.
 This will allow peer support in developing CPD during the competition and may identify ways in which CPD can be integrated into a more substantial CPD programme at a future date.
 We are hoping we can encourage interaction between staff within the Science Faculty and beyond.

-Please answer the following questions and submit by Friday 30th September:
+Please answer the following questions by Friday 30th September:

 1. What is your CPD Project?